 As we age many of the bodily functions that happened in quantity when we were younger basically just slow down.
 Neurotransmitters don't fire off messages to neurons and cells like thy used to.
 Hormones don't secrete throughout the body like they used to.
 And, much more.
 So, in order to have optimal health at our age, we have to do things to make this stuff happen.
 One of those things is exercise.

-People with a healthy attitude and positive outlook resist illness, cope with adversity, and recover quicker because their thoughts are affecting the neurotransmitters that are sending signals to various parts of the body.
+People with a healthy attitude and a positive outlook resist illness and cope with adversity better.
+When they are ill, they recover quicker because their thoughts are affecting the neurotransmitters that are sending signals to various parts of the body.